rrobbes/EngineeringOfMobileSystemsV2/14-Async/README.md

 Promises are not meant to be used directly (don't access the internal data), but rather with callbacks.
 We specify a callbacks with the `then`, `catch` or `finally` methods.

-- `Promise.then(callback)`: executes the callback passed in as its argument after the previous promise block returns. `then` can also take a second argument, which is a callback to execute when an error occurs.
+- `Promise.then(fullfilledCallback, failedCallback)`: executes the callbacks passed in as its argument after the previous promise block returns. `then` can also take a second argument, which is a callback to execute when an error occurs.
+Both callbacks are optional and can be null.
 - `Promise.catch(callback)`: executes the callback if any of the previous promise blocks has an error.
 It is equivalent to `then`, but with an empty first argument
 - `Promise.finally(callback)`: executes the callback regardless of whether the promise failed or not.
 The callback does not have the information of the result, it has no arguments at all.